 To navigate this, it’s worth spending time mapping out all of your current smart home products.
 From here, you’ll see which connectivity and compatibility options are most common across your products.
 You can then cross-check these options with those supported by the smart home hub you’re looking to buy.
 Be aware that two products that support the same connectivity options won’t automatically be able to “talk” to one another.
 Connectivity just describes how the network is created and formed.
 Protocols and software will ultimately determine how smart and useful this connection and network are.

 Even if a device isn’t directly compatible with a protocol, you may still be able to use it via the software it supports.
 The easiest way to guarantee compatibility is to buy all the products and devices from the same manufacturer.
 However, not everyone wants to rely on one specific ecosystem.
-“When choosing a product, it’s important that it will be future proof.
-In this way, advancing technologies will be key,” explains Bobby Rai from Google Nest’s Product Development team.
+“When choosing a product, it’s important that it will be future-proof.
+In this way, advancing technologies will be key,” explains Rai.
 Look for products that support newer technologies such as Bluetooth Low Energy, Thread, and Matter.
-“Matter is the new protocol that simplifies smart homes by using one standard across the industry,” continues Rai.
+“Matter is the new protocol that simplifies smart homes by using one standard across the industry,” says Rai.
 Products that support it today will still work everywhere they currently do in the future.

 If there are smart home tasks that you carry out regularly and repeatedly, many platforms will let you automate them.
 This schedule can be as simple as setting your smart lights to turn off at a particular time.
 More complex routines might include getting your thermostat and lights to turn on, your door lock to open, your kettle to start boiling, and a notification to be sent to a loved one as soon as your smart camera recognizes you arriving home.